taikedz-mt/itemsearch/README.md

 # Itemsearch

-Search for items with commands
+Search for items or see players' inventories.
+An Admin tool for textual reconnaissance. *Does not* respect the `not_in_creative_inventory` flag, so lists ALL items.

+## `/finditem`

+Search for items by name - specify as many substrings as you want, the result strings will contain all substrings

-`/itemsearch <substring>`
+`/finditem <substring>`

+for example `/finditem diamond default`

+## `/listinventory`

-List contents of player inventory by itemstring
+List contents of player's inventory by itemstring

-`/listinventory`
+`/listinventory <playername>`